 Learn more about operators here

-Variable: A variable is a location which stores temporary data within a program which can be modified, store and display whenever need.
+A variable is a location that stores temporary data within a program which can be modified, store and display whenever need.
 For example, if we have an integer variable with a name XYZ and it stores a value 10.
 If the variable is again initiated with a different value, it will store the new value.
-So if XYZ=9 is implemented, the variable location of XYZ will discard the value 10 and store the new value, that is 9.
+So if XYZ=9 is implemented, the variable location of XYZ will discard the value 10 and store the new value, which is 9.

 Learn more about variables here